josueguido/josueguido/README.md

 - 📫 How to reach me **josuguido@gmail.com**

-📄 Learn more about my experiences:
+📄 Learn about my experiences:
 Passionate about technology and software development, I specialize in creating **scalable and high-performance web solutions**.
 My approach integrates a strong foundation in **frontend and backend development**, combined with a strategic application of **Cloud & DevOps** technologies.

 ## 🛠️ Technical Skills